-Spring marks the beginning of summer ingredients, with Northern California-grown berries leading the way.
+Spring marks the beginning of summer ingredients, with bay area berries leading the way.
 They’re delicious eaten straight, or dipped in plain yogurt, or atop that classic favorite, shortcake.

 Yet Bay area chefs work unexpected wonders, as well.
 Plan a meal at these top restaurants, and be sure to make the beautiful berries a highlight.

 Chef Duskie Estes loves to serve the fruit as crème fraiche panna cotta with balsamic strawberries, cornmeal crespelle, strawberry rhubarb marmelata and crèma; or as strawberry rhubarb crostata with rose geranium gelato.
 She harvests the beauties from her own garden for daily changing recipes, and shows how spectacular even the most simple presentation can be, with delights like her County Line Rosé & Strawberry Sorbetto of berries, sugar and rosé wine crafted into a refreshing chiller.